 The way this is worded/structured means that any source subject to 6J must register.
 So if a standalone boiler source comes in and is subject to permitting (ACDP or TV) do they still need to register?
 I am thinking it would not be required if we are permitting them.
 I think that’s what the “located at…” language is getting at but it’s not really that clear.

+ADG response: Not sure what Dave is getting at.
+The sentence plainly says they only have to register a boiler if it isn’t located at a permitted source.
+I’m not opposed to clarifying, but I think it is OK as is and it doesn’t look like Dave suggested any edits.

 (c) For boilers subject to 40 CFR part 63, subpart JJJJJJ, as in effect on December 16, 2011, a notification to the Department that the boiler has or will be been tuned-up in accordance with 40 CFR § 63.11223; and